This article originally appeared in Management Today.

 MT: What’s been your most challenging moment?
 And how did you cope/what did you learn?

 SL: It can be difficult to find a shared ambition with a client, but I think it’s important to stick to what you believe is right.
 I try to not allow the outcomes to be dictated by budgets or time constraints.
-Creativity is and always should be the answer.
+Creativity is and always should be the answer to removing brand complexity.

 MT: What keeps you up at night?